will093/will093.github.io/_posts/2019-06-23-angular-universal-gotchas.md

 While for the most part your Angular application should run on the server exactly as it does in the browser, there are a few gotchas, and a few adaptions you must make to your codebase for it to run smoothly as an Angular Universal app.

-In this article I will talk address these gotchas and discuss how you can avoid them.
+In this article I will address these gotchas, and discuss how you can work around them.

 ## 1) Avoid referencing `window`, `document` and other DOM specific globals